 I get my excessive worrying from my mom, my humor from my dad, and my tendency to overanalyze from me.

-Scars include: Near my eye from a wooden slide, on my leg from a Rollerblading incident (I fell.
-The end.), and my self-esteem from middle school.
+Scars include: Near my eye from a wooden slide and on my calf from a Rollerblading incident (I fell.
+The end.).

 Most of the photos on this website were taken right down the road from my childhood home.
 I grew up in the woods (the one thing I have in common with Laura Ingalls Wilder).

-I am stellar at spotting deer before they run across the road at night.
-A helpful trait when you drive back roads most of your life.
+I am stellar at spotting deer before they run across the road at night ( a skill learned from driving back roads most of my life).

 Random things I'm proud of: my cow impression, getting third place in the Patterson Elementary School spelling bee, and having less allergies than most.